openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Movement \newline

-**Description:** You are able to instantly move from one place to another, either by stepping into an intermediate realm, projecting yourself magically, or other similar means. \newline
+**Description:** You are able to instantly move yourself or an ally from one place to another, either by stepping into an intermediate realm, deconstructing and reforming a physical body, magical transport, or other similar means. \newline

 **Effect:**
 -   **Power Level 3** - You can teleport your target to any unoccupied space within 5 feet per Movement attribute score as long as you can naturally see it.